OpenSpace/OpenSpace-Docs/dev/compiling/index.md

 ## 0. Hardware requirements
   - Dedicated graphics card that supports OpenGL 3.3 or higher.
 Most new graphics cards have this capability, but sometimes you need to update your drivers.
-Nvidia graphics cards work best, but AMD cards will work (but currently have some known [issues](https://github.com/OpenSpace/OpenSpace/labels/GPU%3A%20AMD)).
+Nvidia graphics cards work best, but AMD cards will work (but currently have some known [issues](https://github.com/OpenSpace/OpenSpace/labels/GPU%3A%20AMD))
   - A mouse makes navigation easier than using a trackpad, since you need left, right, and middle mouse buttons
   - Enough disk space (all numbers approximate):
     - 1 GB of disk space to clone the GitHub repository
     - A minimum of 15 GB of additional disk space to build OpenSpace (more might be required depending on number of configurations and modules)
     - 10+ GB of disk space to hold the current OpenSpace dataset.
-Expect that to grow as time goes on.
+Expect that to grow as time goes on

-## 1. Developer Tools
+## 1. Development Tools
 To compile OpenSpace on any platform you will need a Git client, CMake, and a C++ compiler that supports at least C++20.

 ### Git Client